Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/request-summarizer.md

 ### Where to find it
-In any request record you'll see the new Request Summary box.
-Simply click the HAi icon on the right hand side to generate the request summary.
+In any request record, you'll see the new Request Summary box.
+Simply click the HAi icon on the right-hand side to generate the request summary.
 <img src="/_books/servicemanager-user-guide/images/hai_logo_small.png" alt="Hornbill Ai" width="50px"></img>

 ### How to use it